michelleoco/se_project_todo-app/README.md

 ## Conclusion

-The Simple Todo App provides an easy-to-use task management tool with clean, object-oriented JavaScript architecture that improves code maintainability.
+The Simple Todo App demonstrates modern JavaScript development practices with a clean, object-oriented architecture that promotes code maintainability and scalability.
+The modular design makes it easy to extend functionality and add new features.

 ---

 ## Future Improvements

-- **Add localStorage support** to save tasks between sessions.
+- **Add localStorage support** to persist tasks between browser sessions
-- **Fix**: Enhance form validation **to achieve** more robust user input handling.
+- **Enhance form validation** to achieve more robust user input handling
-- **Implement task editing** for updating existing items.
+- **Implement task editing** functionality for updating existing items
-- **Add filtering and sorting** of tasks by date or completion status.
+- **Add filtering and sorting** of tasks by date or completion status
+- **Implement drag-and-drop** reordering of tasks
+- **Add task categories** or tags for better organization
+- **Include task priority levels** with visual indicators

 ---